6 Loving Fathers in Literature You Must Discover

 Father: Atticus Finch

 Character Description: Atticus Finch is one of the most famous lawyers in fiction and for a good reason.
 He is not only a brave and honorable man who lives to do the right thing — he is also a widowed father of two.
 He is a strict and loving father always finding time for them despite his busy schedule.
 Due to his being such a great role model and champion of fairness and honesty — he is considered a very good father figure in To Kill a Mockingbird.
+He is probably the most famous of the loving fathers in literature I put together.

 Quote: “You may be sorry, but I’m proud of you.”